-6140.
+- 6140.
 Teaching Methods for Secondary Social Science Education (3).
 Pr., graduate standing, SCED 6000 and SCED 6050.
 Required for all students teaching secondary social science education.
 Provides specific instructional strategies and techniques for teaching social studies.
 Includes a review of curriculum standards and assessment strategies.
-Field experiences will be provided.
+Field experiences provided. - 6152.

-6152.
 Teaching Methods for Art (3).
 Pr., graduate standing, SCED 6000 and SCED 6050.
 Required for all students teaching art.
 Provides specific instructional strategies and techniques for teaching art.
 Includes a review of curriculum standards and assessment strategies.
-Field experiences will be provided.

-6510.
+Field experiences provided. - 6500.
+Relationship Skills in the Classroom (3).
+Pr., graduate standing.
+Course work emphasizes effective relationships within classrooms at the secondary levels.
+The focus is effective classroom management, including discipline and classroom procedures. - 6510.
 Research Studies in Education in Areas of Specialization (3).
 Pr., graduate standing.

-Review, analysis, and interpretation of available research, with emphasis on designing new research to meet the changing needs of the school.
+Review, analysis, and interpretation of available research, with emphasis on designing new research to meet the changing needs of the school. - 6520.

-- 6520.
 Curriculum and Teaching in Area of Specialization (3).
 Pr., graduate standing.
 A critical study of teaching practices and reappraisal of selecting experiences and content for curriculum improvement. - 6540.
 Evaluation of Program in Area of Speciality (3).
 Pr., graduate standing.
-Evaluation and investigation of teaching effectiveness, with attention also given to the utilization of human and material resources and the coordination of areas of specialization with the total school program and with other education programs of the commu-nity. - 6570.
+Evaluation and investigation of teaching effectiveness, with attention also given to the utilization of human and material resources and the coordination of areas of specialization with the total school program and with other education programs of the community. - 6570.
 Advanced Instructional Strategies (3).
 Pr., graduate standing.
 A theory-practice course designed for in-service teachers who are committed to a serious examination of their teaching practices.
-Co-equal emphasis will be placed on theory and practice. - 6902.
+Co-equal emphasis on theory and practice. - 6902.
 Studies in Education (1-3).
 Pr., graduate standing.
 Independent study in major area to be selected in consultation with the professor who will supervise the study.
 Maximum credit, 3 hours. - 6924.
 Professional Internship in the Secondary School (1-6).
 Pr., graduate standing, departmental approval.
-Students are placed in accredited public schools in the area for supervised teaching experiences.
+Students placed in accredited public schools in the area for supervised teaching experiences.
 Students must submit an application for internship to the Director of Laboratory Experiences prior to placement. - 6944.
 First Year Teacher Project (3).
 Pr., graduate standing, departmental approval.
 Designed for the first year teacher only.
 Provides the beginning professional with supervised experiences in the classroom.
-Content includes instructional management systems implementation and other needs as assessed by the university supervisor and the first year teacher. - 6952.
+Content includes instructional management systems implementation and other needs as assessed by the university supervisor and the first year teacher.

+- 6952.
 Seminar (1-3).
 Pr., graduate standing.
 An analysis of selected topics in area of specialization.
 Maximum credit, 3 hours. - 6972.
 Problems in Teaching (3).
 Pr., graduate standing.
 The major purpose of this advanced study is to provide a directed, supervised study of special instructional concerns of classroom teachers.
-Students will identify and explore various problems associated with classroom teaching. - 7982.
+Students identify and explore various problems associated with classroom teaching. - 7982.
 Master's Comprehensive Examination (0).
 Pr., graduate standing.
 A comprehensive exam to evaluate graduate study. - 7992.
 Master's Thesis in Area of Specialization (3).
 Pr., graduate standing, FNDS 6610, completion of core courses in area of specialization, approval of department head.
 The thesis in the area of specialization provides the opportunity for a formal and systematic directed inquiry into topics, issues, and/or problems of concern to classroom teachers, school counselors or administrators, or counselors in nonschool settings. - 8982.
 Ed.S.
 Comprehensive Examination (0).
 Pr., graduate standing.
 A comprehensive exam to evaluate graduate study.